What do I need to know before moving to Santo Domingo?

 - What is life like in Santo Domingo?

-- What is the social scene like in Santo Domingo?
+- What are healthcare services like in Santo Domingo?

 - What are medical services in Santo Domingo like?